Introduction and Table of Contents

 - Teach the Big Picture (the College Board’s Four Big Ideas) This provides a cognitive scaffold that reduces fragmentation and which makes the learning more meaningful.

 - Teach natural selection.
-Evolution is the most important idea in biology.
+Natural selection is the most important idea in biology.
 Start teaching it now.
+Our introductory tutorial, key themes of biology, sets the stage for this, and you can consolidate this understanding with several activities discussed below.

 - Set up/communicate your basic procedures and policies.
-That includes getting your students registered on Learn-Biology.com, Google Classroom (or whatever LMS you use).
+That includes getting your students registered on Learn-Biology.com.

 - Explain how natural selection works to bring about adaptations.